alexlehner3868/ChatRoomApplication/README.md

 This section describes how to set up the chatroom, which includes the server and the client.

 ### Prerequisites
-*Note* The application runs on Linux, MacOS, or Windows WSL.
+*Note* The application runs on Linux and MacOS.
+If you have a Windows computer, please use Windows WSL.

 Ensure that the following prerequisites are installed:
-Rust
+  + Rust
-Git
+  + Git
-OpenSSL (usually already pre-installed on Linux, Mac and WSL)
+  + OpenSSL (usually already pre-installed on Linux, Mac and WSL)

 ### Cloning the Repo